astropy/astropy/docs/coordinates/frames.rst

     >>> cooi.transform_to(FK5(equinox='J1975'))
     <FK5 Coordinate: equinox=J1975.000, ra=1.179603481... deg, dec=2.360853208... deg>

-The :ref:`astropy-coordinates-api` includes a list of all of the frames built into `astropy`, as well as the defined transformations between them.
+The :ref:`astropy-coordinates-api` includes a list of all of the frames built into `astropy.coordinates`, as well as the defined transformations between them.
 Any transformation that has a valid path, even if it passes through other frames, can be transformed to.
 To programmatically check for or manipulate transformations, see the `~astropy.coordinates.TransformGraph` documentation.

 .. _astropy-coordinates-design: